Aksh-Bansal-dev/go-terminal-chat/README.md

 ## How it works?

-It uses websockets for server-client communication.
-The server broadcasts all messages.
+It uses websockets for server-client communication and Sqlite for storing all messages.

 ## How can I add more emojis?